Academic work & resources:

 Bill & Melinda Gates (June 2009).
 Credit: https://en.wikipedia.org/wiki/Bill_Gates

-Visit Five House Publishing to purchase the eBook (PDF) at a minimal price.
+Visit https://fivehousepublishing.com/ to download at a minimal price.

-See five house publishing for many ebooks by the author:
+See five house publishing for many MOREebooks by the author:

 - Academic work